 | || |

 Well-maintained city streets, roads, parks, and recreation centers help protect property values and maintain Roseville’s quality of life.
-It is fiscally responsible to maintain our streets and roads and fix problems now, so they don’t deteriorate and become more costly to fix in the future.
+It is fiscally responsible to maintain our streets and roads, so they don’t deteriorate and become more costly to repair in the future.
 In addition to roads and facilities, the focus on infrastructure also includes utilities infrastructure, workforce infrastructure, and technology infrastructure.

-Facility Infrastructure—After several years of deferring maintenance on City-owned buildings and recreation facilities, the needs are becoming more critical and will be a priority when new expenses are considered.
-The City’s CIP Rehab Fund should be funded annually at $5.5 million to meet the demand, but the City can only afford to fund it at $1 million a year.
+After several years of deferring maintenance on City-owned buildings and recreation facilities, the needs are becoming more critical and will be a priority when new expenses are considered.
+The City’s CIP Rehab Fund that funds these types of expenses should be funded annually at $3.5 million to meet the demand, but the City can only afford to fund it at $1.1 million a year.
 The City is evaluating strategies to increase revenues to fund this shortfall, and future budgets will need to be mindful of this obligation.

 Examples of citywide business system projects:

 - Public safety handheld radio replacement

 - Installation of east site radio tower for handheld radio operability

 - Financial and human resources information system replacement